Ladder99/ladder99/docs/source/getting-started.rst

 Viewing the dashboard
 =========================

 Now you should be able to view a dashboard in your browser at http://raspberrypi.local:3003.
+The default username/password is admin/admin - you'll be asked to change the password.

 .. image:: _images/grafana.jpg